-Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic: 4010 Wet heaths and 7130 Blanket bogs ( if active), and for 4030 Dry heaths, 4060 Alpine and Boreal heaths and 8110 Siliceous screes.
-The latter habitats are not necessarily rich in lichen and bryophyte species, but a minimum amount should still be present.
-Within the habitat specific targets for these attributes the specific species, or groups of species which are required, are listed together with any exclusions (e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs ( if active) assessment and Campylopus and Polytrichum mosses are excluded from 4030 Dry heaths as they can be indicative of disturbed conditions).
+Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic: 4010 Wet heaths and 7130 Blanket bogs (\ if active), and for 4030 Dry heaths.
+The latter habitat is not necessarily rich in lichen and bryophyte species, but a minimum amount should still be present.
+Within the habitat specific targets for these attributes the specific species or groups of species which are required are listed, together with any exclusions (e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs (\ if active) assessment and Campylopus and Polytrichum mosses are excluded from 4030 Dry heaths as they can be indicative of disturbed conditions).